syncfusion-content/document-processing-docs/Document-Processing/Word/Conversions/Word-To-PDF/NET/Convert-Word-Document-to-PDF-in-ASP-NET-Core.md

 # Convert Word document to PDF in ASP.NET Core

-Syncfusion&reg; Essential DocIO is a [.NET Core Word library](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
+Syncfusion&reg; Essential&reg; DocIO is a [.NET Core Word library](https://www.syncfusion.com/document-processing/word-framework/net-core/word-library) used to create, read, edit, and **convert Word documents** programmatically without **Microsoft Word** or interop dependencies.
 Using this library, you can **convert a Word document to PDF in ASP.NET Core**.

 ## Steps to convert word document to PDF in C#: